 How do I apply for NC Pre-K?

-Print an application from this website,
+Print an application or apply on this website.

 OR